2018ik/2018ik.github.io/_wiki/spirit_man.markdown

 ## Biblical Basis

 Many verses in the Bible indicate that there is the Spirit of God as well as a spirit of man, sometimes even in the same verse.
+These verses also make a clear differentiation between the spirit and soul.

 Romans 8:16 says that the Spirit witnesses with our spirit, indicating that there is both a Spirit of God and a spirit of man.
 Hebrews 4:12 draws a distinction between the soul and spirit, and 1 Thessalonians 5:23 shows that man has a spirit, soul and body.

 1 Corinthians 2:11 mentions the spirit of man, except this verse also personifies the spirit with the pronoun "who," indicating a mingling of the Spirit of God with our spirit, in which there is a person present in man's spirit.

+## Typology

 In the Old Testament, there are types which illustrate the three parts of man.
 For example, the temple or tabernacle as the dwelling place of God has three sections, and is also directly indicated by Jesus who referred to Himself as a temple (John 2:19-21).
 In the creation record of Adam, God formed him from the dust of the ground, indicating the Body.
 Then, He breathed into Him the breath of life, indicating the Spirit.
 Then, man became a living soul, indicating the soul.